rainlanguage/dotrain/docs/classes/rainlang.md

 # Class Rainlang

+> Warning: This API is now obsolete.
+>
-Rainlang class is a the main workhorse that does all the heavy work of parsing a document, written in TypeScript in order to parse a text document using an op meta into known types which later will be used in RainDocument object and Rain Language Services and Compiler
+> Rainlang class is a the main workhorse that does all the heavy work of parsing a document, written in TypeScript in order to parse a text document using an op meta into known types which later will be used in RainDocument object and Rain Language Services and Compiler
+>

 <b>Signature:</b>